 Heat vegetable oil in a heavy skillet over medium heat.
-Add onion, green bell pepper, and garlic.
+Add onion, green bell pepper (if using), and garlic.
 Cook until onion is translucent, stirring frequently.

-Add rice to skillet and cook for about 2 to 3 minutes, or until rice has browned slightly.
+Add the rice to the skillet and cook for about 2 to 3 minutes, or until the rice has browned slightly.

-Reduce heat to low and simmer until liquid has been absorbed, about 20 minutes.
+Reduce the heat to low and simmer until the liquid has been absorbed, about 20 minutes.
 Taste and add more salt, if needed.